-Sperm testing is the first step in understanding male fertility.
-This guide will explain what to expect during a semen analysis test, how to interpret the results, and what to do next to improve your sperm health.
+Sperm testing is the first step in understanding male fertility and provides a clear roadmap for sperm quality improvement.
+This guide will explain the essential sperm parameters that go into male fertility testing, what to expect during a semen analysis test, how to interpret the results, and what to do next to improve your sperm health.

 Sperm is the male sex cell, also known as a gamete.
 Sperm cells are composed of a few distinct parts:

-Sperm are produced in the testes (testicles) in a process called spermatogenesis, which takes about 74 days.1 Approximately 50–100 million viable sperm are produced by the testes each day.2 Spermatogenesis begins at puberty and continues, typically uninterrupted, until death.
-There is, however, changes in the health and quantity of the sperm with age.
+Sperm are produced in the testes (testicles) in a process called spermatogenesis, which takes about 74 days.
+Approximately 50–100 million viable sperm are produced by the testes each day.
+Spermatogenesis begins at puberty and continues, typically uninterrupted, until death.
+There are, however, changes in the health and quantity of the sperm with age.

 There are several characteristics that, when examined in sperm testing, can indicate the health of sperm and overall male fertility.

 Motility refers to the ability of the sperm to move or “swim,” which is essential for them to move through the female reproductive system and fertilize the egg.
-Progressive motility is the best type of movement that can be seen in sperm testing — that means the sperm move forward in straight lines or in large circles, as opposed to in small tight circles or along erratic paths.
+Progressive motility is the best type of movement that can be seen in sperm testing — that means the sperm is moving forward in straight lines or in large circles, as opposed to in small tight circles or along erratic paths.

 Morphology means the sperm’s structure or shape, which is ideally:

-Fertility testing is a set of tools used to determine the chance that you’ll be able to achieve pregnancy.
+Male fertility testing is a set of tools used to estimate the chance that you’ll be able to achieve pregnancy.
 The best male fertility test we have is a semen analysis.
 A semen analysis tests for the health and fertility of sperm as well as the volume and chemistry of the semen, the fluid that carries sperm.

-Male fertility issues contribute to at least 30% of diagnosed infertility cases, and in the past four decades, sperm counts have dropped about 50%.13 Additionally, men are having children later in life than ever before, and age has an impact on male fertility: every 8 months of a man’s life introduces a new genetic mutation into his sperm.14
+Male fertility issues contribute to 30–50% of diagnosed infertility cases.
+In the past four decades, sperm counts have dropped about 50%.
+Additionally, people are having children later in life than ever before, and age has an impact on male fertility: every 8 months of a male-bodied person’s life introduces a new genetic mutation into their sperm.

-Sperm are a key component of fertility in men.
+Sperm are a key component of male fertility.
 Without at least some healthy sperm, you won’t be able to create a healthy pregnancy without medical intervention.